 Beware an Unpleasant Surprise

-When dealing with contracts from big institutions like banks, insurance companies, and title companies, it’s virtually impossible to have the language changed; to enable mass production, they must use standard wording that fits many scenarios.
-But that doesn’t mean that it’s OK to ignore the documentation presented by large companies.
+When dealing with contracts from large institutions such as banks, insurance companies, and title companies, it’s virtually impossible to have the language changed; to enable mass production, they must use standard wording that fits many scenarios.
+But that doesn’t mean it’s OK to completely ignore the documentation presented by large companies.

 Professionals who deal with these documents consistently know them like the backs of their hands and can clear them for signing very quickly.
-But individuals who either don’t review or hire someone else to look at the lengthy proposals and agreements presented by various mortgage, investment, or insurance brokers will likely end up disappointed or even in financial peril.
+However, individuals who either fail to review or hire someone else to examine the lengthy proposals and agreements presented by various mortgage, investment, or insurance brokers will likely end up disappointed or even in financial peril.
 Complex documents favor the drafters, and all kinds of unpleasant surprises can be lurking within.
+If you don’t know exactly what you’re signing, make sure someone you trust does.

 At Your Own Risk

 So, what did the fine print reveal?
-The outstanding annual performance advertised in the brochure (14%) was earned by a different fund, supposedly very similar to the one being offered.
+The outstanding annual performance advertised in the brochure (14%) was achieved by a different fund, which is supposedly very similar to the one being offered.
 And while the other fund had done exceptionally well since it opened 20 years prior, the investment actually being offered to me had mediocre returns (7%), performing worse than comparable investments.

 One doesn’t have to be a cynic to wonder why this information was hidden in the boring document that many people, likely including the brokers, don’t read.
 And even I, a cynic when it comes to Wall Street, was surprised at the brazenness of this particular bait and switch.
 This anecdote supports my opinion that ignoring the fine print is at your own risk.